KC Clay Guild Instructors

 and the late Gil-bae Kim, who imparted their knowledge of technique, form, and aesthetics.

 In pursuit of further artistic growth and new experiences, Lee relocated to Athens, Georgia, where he received a Master of Fine Arts at the University of Georgia.
 Here, he has continued to refine his craft and expand his artistic vision through experimentation with form, texture, and glaze.
-Lee's work is characterized by a deep sensitivity to the emotional and psychological
+Lee's work is characterized by a deep sensitivity to the emotional and psychological resonance of form and material and a commitment to exploring the expressive potential of clay as a medium.

 Lee's work has been featured in numerous exhibitions and venues both nationally and internationally.
 He has received critical acclaim for his innovative approach to form and his ability to evoke complex emotions through his work.
 In addition to his creative pursuits, Lee is also an experienced and dedicated educator, passionate about sharing his knowledge and skills with the next generation of ceramic artists.
 Through his teaching, he strives to instill in his students a sense of curiosity, wonder, and reverence for the expressive potential of clay.